We consider the environment in the entire product life cycle from planning and product design to transport and post-consumption recycling.

 Containers and packaging protect and preserve the quality of products until reaching the customers.
 However, most of them become waste after the content is consumed by the customer.
 Suntory Group recognizes the social and environmental impacts that containers and packaging cause and established voluntary "Guidelines for the Environmental Design of Containers and Packaging" in 1997.
 Designs are made following the Guideline such as selecting material for labels and color of glass bottles that consider recycling.
 In addition, we are engaging in initiatives from the stand point of Life Cycle Assessment (LCA) to reduce environmental impact of containers and packaging.

 3Rs of Containers and Packaging

 The Suntory Group works to develop containers and packaging that give consideration to the environment, based on the 3Rs of "Reduce, Reuse, and Recycle".
-We work on designs that take into account usability from the point of consumption by the customer to recycling, and focus on designs that are lighter as well as use materials that have a lower impact on the environment and are easier to recycle.
+We work on reducing the weight, using materials with less environmental impact, and designing packaging that is easy to recycle, while taking into consideration usability from the time customers drink the product to the time it is recycled.
 We also work in collaboration with various recycling organizations and local governments to promote recycling.

 In regards to plastic bottle containers, we are striving forward according to our 2R+B strategy that is unique to Suntory.
-The concept is to make thoroughly efficient use of resources by reducing the amount of resins used, and by using recycled materials, while replacing petroleum-based raw materials with bio-based raw materials as much as possible in the development.
+The concept is to replace petroleum-derived raw materials with renewable raw materials to the extent possible, while reducing the amount of resin used and using recycled materials in development to achieve thorough and effective use of resources.